SLT-World/SLBr/README.md

   **Browse the web with a fast, lightweight web browser.**
 </div>

-SLBr is neither affiliated with Google nor Microsoft.

 ## Installing SLBr
 Install the latest version of SLBr and open it
 - https://github.com/SLT-World/SLBr/releases/latest